Gap year: United Kingdom

 In the United Kingdom, the practice of taking a gap year – seen as an interim period of 7 or 8 months between completing secondary education and starting university – began to develop in the 1970s.
 The period was seen as a time for gaining life experience through travel or volunteering.
 Universities appear to welcome post-gap-year applicants on the same basis as those going straight to university from previous education.

-The number of students aged 18 opting to defer their university place in order to take a gap year reached a peak of 21,020 in 2008.
-This figure crashed to 7,320 in 2011 – a year before the introduction of greatly increased tuition fees by the Conservative-Liberal Democrat coalition government.
-Deferrals in 2016 were near their peak again although Year Out Group states its members like Volunteering Solutions now take more bookings from students outside the UK.
-Shorter gap style experiences (volunteering, expeditions, courses and work placements) are gaining in popularity, as they can be taken without the need to take a full year out of study or work.
+Shorter gap-style experiences (volunteering, expeditions, courses, and work placements) are gaining in popularity, as they can be taken without the need to take a full year out of study or work, due to the recent overhaul of the benefit system as well as the rollout of Universal Credit, which includes tougher conditionality rules resulting into people making limited decisions on the length of gap years due to the emphasis on employment.

+A kind of a gap year after university graduation in the UK was short-term voluntary military service as a commissioned officer: Short Service Limited Commission was introduced at the end of the 1970s when many units were short of young officers.
+In 1999 the name was changed to Gap Year Commission.
+It was discontinued in 2007.

 United States

 In the United States, the practice of taking a "year off" remains the exception, but is gaining in popularity.
 Parents are starting to encourage their high school graduates to take a gap year to focus on service opportunities.
-Schools are also beginning to support gap years more; most notably Harvard University and Princeton University, are now encouraging students to take time off, and some have even built gap year-like programs into the curriculum, and many high schools now have counsellors specifically for students interested in taking a gap year.
+Schools are also beginning to support gap years more; most notably Harvard University and Princeton University, are now encouraging students to take time off, and some have even built gap year-like programs into the curriculum, and many high schools now have counselors specifically for students interested in taking a gap year.

-Taking a year off has recently become slightly more common for Americans, a main reason being that students often feel burnt out with schooling and want to take time to make sure their lives are headed in a direction that suits them.
+Taking a year off has recently become slightly more common for Americans, the main reason is that students often feel burnt out with schooling and want to take time to make sure their lives are headed in a direction that suits them.
 Some 40,000 Americans participated in 2013 in sabbatical programs, an increase of almost 20% since 2006, according to statistics compiled by the American Gap Association.
 Universities such as Georgetown University, New York University, Amherst College, Princeton University, Harvard University, Massachusetts Institute of Technology, Middlebury College, Davidson College, Yeshiva University, and Reed College have formal policies allowing students to defer admission.

-Tufts University offers a program called 1+4 which allows students from lower income families to volunteer abroad or within America for a period of one year before starting their bachelor's degree.
+Tufts University offers a program called 1+4 which allows students from lower income-families to volunteer abroad or within America for a period of one year before starting their bachelor's degree.
 Naropa University in Boulder, Colorado, is the first U.S. university to fully integrate the gap year into a four-year undergraduate degree, which makes financial aid directly available to any student considering a gap year.